day8/re-frame/docs/WIP/README.md

     **completely change everything**?
 And, if so, what would that look like in a language that embraces those paradigms?
-3. You're taking a [Functional Design and Programming course at San Diego State University](http://www.eli.sdsu.edu/courses/fall15/cs696/index.html) and you have to learn re-frame to do an assignment.
-You've left it a bit late, right?
+3. You're taking a [Functional Design and Programming course at San Diego State University](http://www.eli.sdsu.edu/courses/fall15/cs696/index.html) and you have an assignment due.
+You've left the reading a bit late, right?
+I remember those days.
-    Good news, there is a quick start guide coming up shortly.
-4. You like social proof!!
-    re-frame is impressively buzzword compliant: it has reactivity, unidirectional data flow, pristinely pure functions,
-    interceptors, coeffects, conveyor belts, statechart-friendliness (FSM)
-    and claims an immaculate hammock conception.
+4. Cromulent neologisms embiggen social proof!!
+We all know that.
+Luckily, re-frame is impressively buzzword compliant: it has reactivity, unidirectional data flow, pristinely pure functions, interceptors, coeffects, conveyor belts, statechart-friendliness (FSM) and claims an immaculate hammock conception.
 It also has a charming xkcd reference (soon) and a hilarious, insiders-joke T-shirt, ideal for conferences (in design).
 What could possibly go wrong?

 ## re-frame